 A U.S. Supreme Court justice asks whether a state's practice of DNA sampling of criminal suspects might lead to its use in schools.

 The 3rd Circuit heard arguments about whether school districts may bar students from wearing the popular "I ♥ Boobies" wristbands promoting breast-cancer awareness.

 In a ruling with potential implications for police searches in schools, the U.S. Supreme Court on Tuesday rejected broad certification requirements for drug-sniffing dogs.

 A court has upheld the dismissal of a lawsuit seeking to hold an Ohio school district liable for a teacher's sexual abuse of a student.

 The U.S. Department of Education's recent guidance on the inclusion of students with disabilities in extracurricular athletics continues to generate debate.

-A federal appeals court has reinstated the lawsuit of a New York State teacher who claims she was denied tenure in retaliation for speaking out about alleged misconduct at her school.
+A federal appeals court has rejected the lawsuit of a 64-year-old parochial school teacher who claims she was a victim of age discrimination when she was replaced with a teacher in her 20s.

 A federal appeals court upheld the dismissal of an Illinois principal who contends she was terminated for questioning alleged financial improprieties by her predecessor.